Hydration Bugs (and how to avoid them)

 In other words, if this is being compiled to WASM, it has three items; otherwise it’s empty.

 When I load the page in the browser, I see nothing.
-If I open the console I see a bunch of warnings:
+If I open the console I see a panic:

-The WASM version of your app, running in the browser, expects to find three items; but the HTML has none.
+The WASM version of your app, running in the browser, is expecting to find an element (in fact, it’s expecting three elements!)
+But the HTML sent from the server has none.

 Solution